Lunlumo-ex-machina/shexy/README.md

 ![Color](images/shexy_color.png)

-Shexy also reads from stream:
+Shexy also reads from the stream:

 ![Stdin](images/shexy_stdin.png)

-And you can print the data in other formats:
+And it can show other formats:

 ![Octal](images/shexy_octal.png)

-You can use these formats:
+It can use these formats:
 - b, bin, binary
 - o, oct, octal
 - d, dec, decimal